SAP/gigya-nSS/README.md

   }
 }
 ```
+This will allow the application to import the necessary Flutter dependencies and will link the NSS engine as a local reference.
+It is important that the engine's folder name and the local maven url that u have set will be the same.

 Copy the following Android archive libraries into your application's /libs folder and add these references to your application's build.gradle file:
 ```